Pendfin/Blockstuff/h4_and_back.md

 - testing again with linux electrum ---- suprpise it worked, i changed the server before trying it again.
 - seems like the only faucet working is https://bitcoinfaucet.uo1.net/send.php
 - now i have two wallets in two different environments
-c) Giveway.
+- c) Giveway.
 Move money to another Bitcoin wallet.
 Choose an amount where the last two digists are 73.
 - trying to send it fro my sparrow wallet to electrum wallet
 - ![image](https://github.com/user-attachments/assets/af32ccc0-fd69-43f8-aa08-4377d43259cb)
 - Pending transaction 'Pay 730 sats to tb1qe9xm3yjx85et64x9ugs6tyewcmhemp7tg9vr32' - pay high fee for transaction
+- still waiting while going to have dinner